rathikamani/My-Javascript-preparation/HTML/Html.md

      <meta name="viewport" content="width=device-width, initial-scale=1">
      ```

-What are tags in HTML5 and how many are required to make a basic web page?
+**2.What are tags in HTML5 and how many are required to make a basic web page?**
 Tags in HTML5 are elements enclosed in angle brackets (<>) that define the structure and content of a web page.
 HTML5 tags can be categorized into:

 Structural Tags (<header>, <footer>, <section>, <article>)